ravpacheco/check-name/README.md

 # check-name
-Simplest, cheapest and easiest API to check if there is a correct *Brazillian* first name in a string
+Simplest, cheapest and easiest API to check if there is a correct first name in a string

 ![Gif: Say my name](/docs/images/myname.gif)